Sunday, June 24th, 8:30am-4:00pm

 Can the Culture Sustain the Professional Affiliate: A Texas Study

-Presented by Nancy Shepherd, CFCS; Joyce Armstrong, CFCS; and Catherine Dutton
+Presented by Nancy Shepherd, CFCS and Joyce Armstrong, CFCS; with research by Catherine Dutton

 In a study to examine how to sustain the Texas Affiliate and look at the needs of members, the culture of predominantly female (98%) retired members expressed concern for a lack of involved younger professionals, while academies were very loyal.
 Members valued collaboration, networking, and professional development, and they were concerned over relevance, aging out, and how to sustain members.
 Is Texas (and other Affiliates) building a culture to sustain the future?
 Hear study results and implications.

 Modern Approaches to Nutrition Education for Today’s Children and Teens